prysmaticlabs/documentation/docs/contribute/community.md

 ## Becoming a validator

-For those would would like to participate in the Prysm 'Sapphire' testnet, it is now possible to sign up as a validator to process blocks and help advance the chain.
+For those would would like to participate in the Prysm 'Topaz' testnet, it is now possible to sign up as a validator to process blocks and help advance the chain.
 Visit [PryLabs.net](https://prylabs.net) for setup instructions and to sign up as a validator on the network.

 ## Assisting with code